Keyword search volume refers to the average number of times a keyword is searched for within a particular time frame.

-This tool is a part of the Content Marketing Platform, so you’ll need either a Guru or a Business account to access it.
+Marketplace is a part of the Content Marketing Platform.
+So you’ll need either a Guru or a Business account to access it.
 With either of those paid account types, you can research unlimited topics.

 How to Find Local Search Volume

-Now that we’ve covered how to find keywords and their search volume let’s discuss doing so on the local level.
+Now that we’ve covered how to find keywords and their search volume, let’s see how you can find search volumes on a local level.

 You can also use Google Ads Keyword Planner, which is free.

 Below are more details on using each tool to find local search volume.